 After ten days on the road (with a quick 12-hour stop at home in the middle), it is good to be home again.
 Don’t get me wrong, the holiday weekend exploring New Brunswick was wonderful.
 I also enjoyed a week of business travel in Manhattan, but being home is refreshing.
 I don’t think we could have planned our return better, as our first full day at home is Tapas Monday.
-As I was thinking about tonight’s menu I realized that I still had a recipe from a previous Monday to share.
+While I was thinking about tonight’s menu I realized that I still had a recipe from a previous Monday to share.

 The menu from two weeks ago was filled with new recipes that were quite popular.
 Our dinner consisted of Summer Squash & Zucchini Bruschetta, meatballs with Red Wine Tomato Sauce, and Ultimate Figs. Although I wanted some sort of homemade sauce to accompany the meatballs, I didn’t have a lot of time to give to chopping ingredients and keeping an eye on it.
 I decided to try a different spin on it.

-If you don’t count the salt and pepper, only four ingredients were required to make this sauce.
+If you don’t count the salt and pepper, you need only four ingredients to make this sauce.
 Although it didn’t have the texture of a marinara, used as a dipping sauce for meatballs, it was perfect.
-The flavor of tomatoes and red wine were balanced well, and the sauce was thick enough to give a decent coating to the meatballs.
-Although it is a simple recipe, if you can make it early in the day, allowing it to simmer for a few hours will help the flavors meld together.
+The flavor of tomatoes and red wine balanced well, and the sauce was thick enough to give a decent coating to the meatballs.

-- 1 6-oz. can tomato paste
+- 1 6-ounce can tomato paste

 - 2/3 cup red wine

-- 1 Tb. dried basil
+- 1 tablespoon dried basil

-- 1 tsp. sugar
+- 1 teaspoon granulated sugar

 - salt & pepper